HannahCalich/PhysMove/README.md

-hours (to reduce processing times), identifying the best-fit distribution for the full range of displacements; then, demonstrating how to identify the best-fit distribution when displacement datasets are truncated by a best-fit x\_min.
-In general, we recommend fitting distributions to full and truncated datasets to gain a comprehensive understanding of displacement patterns (see Figure S 9).
+hours (to reduce processing times), identifying the best-fit distribution for the full range of displacements; then, demonstrating how to identify the best-fit distribution when displacement datasets are truncated by a best-fit x_min.
+In general, we recommend fitting distributions to full and truncated datasets to gain a comprehensive understanding of displacement patterns (see Figure S9).

 ![image](https://user-images.githubusercontent.com/73092681/223385586-b06b3dd6-d86a-4eeb-ae26-54484e6a4c28.png)